shrpnsld/send-a-message/README.md

 # Notes

-* `sam::receivable_thread` function starts thread and creates a message queue for this thread.
-This message queue is destroyed after thread exit.
+* The message queue for receivable thread is created before the user function call and destroyed after return.

-* `sam::mailbox` object is a wrapper for a reference to a message queue.
+* `sam::mailbox` object is a wrapper for a reference to a message queue, so it is [CopyConstructible](http://en.cppreference.com/w/cpp/concept/CopyConstructible).

 * Arguments of `sam::mailbox::send` member-function are forwarded to internal storage and they are copied/moved only once.

 * Matching message to a handler is done by matching argument types ignoring reference specifiers.
-The matching is actually a search in a hash table.
+The matching is actually a search in a hash table that uses `std::type_index` for a key type.

+* There is a default handler for `sam::ctlcode_t` in `sam::receive`/`sam::receive_for` that simply returns it's argument, thus by sending control code `sam::STOP` to a thread the receive loop can be stopped from the outside.
+This handler can be overriden by adding callable that accepts `sam::ctlcode_t`.

+* There is a default handler for `sam::timeout_error` that is called if `sam::receive_for` function hasn't received any messages during `timeout` period.
+This handler calls `std::this_thread::yield()` function.
+This handler can be overriden by adding callable that accepts `sam::timeout_error`.